To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Declare your intent to enroll so we know you’ll be attending IU.

-If you are beginning your studies in the fall semester, you must indicate your intent to enroll by July 15.
+If you are beginning your studies in fall 2021, you must indicate your intent to enroll by July 15, 2021.

 In order to declare your intent to enroll, you must first set up your IU computing account.
-It will take up to two hours for your account to be activated.
+It will take up to 24 hours for your account to be activated.

 Make your reservation as soon as you receive your official invitation!

 Have you already told the world that #IUsaidYes?
-Watch for an invitation to join IUB’s official, private SchoolsApp community.
+Watch for an invitation to join IU Bloomington’s official, private SchoolsApp community.
 When you join, you can:

-Also, check out our social icons at the bottom left of this website, and make sure you let your parents know that we have a Facebook page just for them.
+Also, check out our social media, and make sure you let your parents know that we have a Facebook page just for them.

 Official tuition rates and fees are always available for you at Student Central.
 That includes complete billing and payment information and details on how to set up a personal deferment—or installment—plan.